 800 meters of man-made underground tunnel connected the city of Sarajevo with the United Nations ‘safe place’ at the airport.
 This tunnel was dug by citizens from both sides of the city and took 4 months to complete.
 The tunnel allowed the passing of medicine, food, and artillery which helped the locals survive and the army fight during the siege.
 This tour is a must do when in Sarajevo.
 Our guides have the knowledge and experience for this tour to make it as personal as possible and bring the details of war horrors as closer to you as possible.

 Did you know that Sarajevo played host to the ’84 Winter Olympics?

-The bobsleigh and luge track still stands (in most parts) at the top of Mount Trebević Sarajevo, a visit is a pretty unusual thing to do in Sarajevo!
+The bobsleigh and luge track still stands (in most parts) at the top of Mount Trebević.
 The abandoned bobsleigh track was used by the Bosnian Serbs during the siege as a base for their attack on the city.
 You can see that some on the concrete track has fallen from the grenade impacts.
-Sarajevo tours also include a visit to this complex.
-You can also use a Cable car to get here and enjoy the most beautiful panorama view of Sarajevo.
-Here in Invicta Travel we know the best places to show you and our Sarajevo guides have the knowledge to explain you.
+You can also use a cable car to get here and enjoy the most beautiful panorama view of the city.

 Vrelo Bosne – Source of river Bosna

-Ever popular with local families, the focus of this extensive park is a patchwork of lush mini-islands at the cliff-mouth source of the Bosna River.
+Ever popular with local families, the focus of this extensive park is a patchwork of lush mini-islands.
+The park is set at the cliff-mouth source of the Bosna River.
 The classic way to get there is to stroll or take a horse-drawn cart.
-In our Sarajevo tours we also include a tour to this beautiful park in which our Sarajevo guides will take you through.
 Here you can enjoy in peace and silence outside from the city noise.

 Food and Drink in Sarajevo: